Skip to Main Content

 Image

-Unitil supports freedom of choice when it comes to your commercial energy supplier.
-Since the deregulation of electricity in New England, the number of energy suppliers registered with the Public Utilities Commission (PUC) in New Hampshire and the Department of Public Utilities (DPU) in Massachusetts has increased exponentially.
+Unitil supports freedom of choice when it comes to your commercial energy supplier, and there are several energy suppliers registered with the New Hampshire Department of Energy (DOE), the Maine Public Utilities Commission, and the Department of Public Utilities (DPU) in Massachusetts.
 It’s important for businesses to explore their options when considering a third-party gas or electric supplier.
 Here, we’ll fill in the blanks about alternative energy suppliers so that you can make the best choice for your business – before you sign that contract.

 Understanding Your Bill

 Before you start shopping around, it’s important to understand what it is you’re shopping for.
 Your utility bill consists of two parts: the delivery and maintenance of service to your business (the poles and wires), and the energy supply itself (gas and/or electricity).
 Unitil will continue to deliver electricity and gas to commercial customers within its service territory; however, business consumers are free to purchase the electricity or gas from a third party of their choosing.
-Unitil will still be responsible for restoring power in the event of a power outage, and will respond to service requests and emergencies.
+Unitil will still be responsible for restoring outages, and responding to service requests and emergencies.
 Depending on the supplier you choose, you may receive a combined bill itemizing consumption and other costs, or you could be billed separately.

 Shop Smart

-Both regulatory agencies offer tools on their websites that businesses can use to compare their options.
-Companies listed have been approved by the DPU and PUC and have entered into an agreement with Unitil, but there are additional variables for consumers to consider, such as:
+Both MA and NH regulatory agencies offer tools on their websites that businesses can use to compare their options, and ME offers a listing of registered natural gas suppliers.
+In addition, there are several variables for consumers to consider, such as:

 • What is the cost per unit (therms for gas, kWh for electricity)?

-• If this is an introductory rate, what will the price be at the end of the introductory period?
+• Is the quote an introductory rate?
+If so, what will the price be at the end of the introductory period?

 • Is pricing fixed or variable?